 12. Coat Evenly

 Keep rotating the pottery on the handwheel and hold the gun steadily so that the coat applied is even.
-You can change the direction of spray during layering.
+You can change the direction of the spray during layering.
 A proper coating prevents the formation of streak marks.

 13. Coat Inside First

 If you’re coating both sides with glaze, do the inside of the pottery first.
 This way, you won’t have to handle or hold the glazed part, leaving no marks or fingerprints.

 14. Clean the Nozzle

 Clean the nozzle after every 2-3 layers of a same-colored glaze and after each layer of a different colored glaze.
 This will make the glazing cleaner, finer and prevents the nozzle from getting clogged.
 You can use some warm water to clear the nozzle.
-Opening up your spray gun and cleaning out works the best.
+Opening up your spray gun and cleaning it out works the best.

 15. Thoroughly Dry Each Layer